-He grew E.coli cells in a medium containing 3H-thymidine and collects the chromosome by lysing the cell at a various time interval.
-He transferred the chromosome on the filter membrane without breaking the chromosome.
+He grew E.coli cells in a medium containing 3H-thymidine and collects the chromosome by lysing the cell at various time intervals.
+He transferred the chromosome to the filter membrane without breaking the chromosome.

 The photographic film was developed and the result was obtained as mentioned:

 During the new strand synthesis, it exists a θ shaped structure which indicates that replication is initiated from two points in a circular chromosome.

 He named the start point the origin of replication.
 The process of prokaryotic replication is semiconservative.

 The two Y shaped structure is actually a replication fork which runs towards each other.

 However, he postulated some of the processes incorrectly, as he indicated that the process is unidirectional (but actually it was bidirectional).

 He was unable to postulate whether the origin of replication is unique ( know sequences from where replication is initiated every time) or occurs randomly.